 "North Carolinians have shown an incredible purple streak over time," Christie added.
 "And winning is what leads you to govern.
 If you don't win, you can't govern."

 Surpassing $1 billion in campaign spending, the 2020 Senate race in North Carolina between Sen. Thom Tillis (R) and Cal Cunningham (D) was among the most expensive in U.S. history.
 The 2022 Senate race is expected to surpass that, but the primary election that precedes the general election is also contentious, especially among Republicans.

-While former State Supreme Court Chief Justice Cheri Beasley is the presumptive nominee for Democrats, Republican voters must choose between Rep. Ted Budd, former Rep. Mark Walker, and former Gov. Pat McCrory and political newcomer and combat veteran Marjorie K. Eastman.
+While former State Supreme Court Chief Justice Cheri Beasley is the presumptive nominee for Democrats, Republican voters must choose between Rep. Ted Budd, former Rep. Mark Walker, former Gov. Pat McCrory and political newcomer and combat veteran Marjorie K. Eastman.

 "It is emblematic of where we want to go as a party and I think we want to be the party who not only can win conservative voters through conservative policies, but we also want to be the party who can appeal to independents throughout our individual states," Christie said of the NCGOP primary.
 "When you have a person in the White House, a majority in the Congress, people are generally together and you usually avoid a contentious primary.
 When the party goes out of power, everyone tries to make their own move and try to help themselves.
 North Carolina has often been a bell-weather for the Republican party in terms of where we are as a party."

 WATCH | Pat McCrory's full interview with ABC11

 Christie, who some analysts expect to have his own national electoral aspirations, has himself endorsed McCrory in the race.

 "I'm running based upon my track record of success and kept promises as a city councilmember, a mayor and as a governor," McCrory told ABC11 in a sit-down interview at his campaign office in Charlotte.
 "I've been more worried about the next generation than the next election."